Updated July 1, 2021.

-South Africa’s Protection of Personal Information Act (POPIA) took effect on July 1, 2020 with a grace period of 12 months, meaning that enforcement will begin July 1, 2021.
+South Africa’s Protection of Personal Information Act (POPIA) took effect on July 1, 2020, and enforcement began on July 1, 2021.

-In this blogpost, we break down South Africa’s POPIA – its key terms, rights, requirements and how your website becomes compliant.
+In this blogpost, we break down South Africa’s POPIA – its key terms, rights, requirements and how your website becomes compliant with Cookiebot consent management platform (CMP).

 The EU’s General Data Protection Regulation (GDPR) is no longer only just a European data privacy law, it has also become a global data privacy standard – and the speed with which this standard is spreading around the world is increasing, ensuring a higher level of protection of end-user privacy on the Internet.